Ko Taumarere te awa.

 Kelvin visited Australia, including Christmas Island in 2015 to advocate for the rights of New Zealanders living in Australia, particularly those in detention centres.

-His common sense and pragmatism allows him the ability to relate across all sectors of society, but he is most at home either fishing or up in the bush of his beloved Karetu Valley.
+He is a person with common sense and pragmatism who is able to relate across all sectors of society, but is most at home either fishing or up in the bush of his beloved Karetu Valley.